mighty-p/t2scan/README.md

 #### Overview of all basic options

-To see all t2scan basic options see `t2scan -h`.
+To see all t2scan basic options, use `t2scan -h`.

 ### Expert options

 There is also a set of so-called expert options to cover some seldom use cases or to help debug in case of problems.
 Probably the most common of them are the country settings and the option to set a different DVB-T card, as described below.
-To see all expert options, see `t2scan -H`.
+To see all expert options, use `t2scan -H`.

 #### Country settings